amarkanday/python-tutorials/README.md

 * Statistical Analysis: Techniques like A/B testing, T-tests, ANOVA, and Chi-Square tests for evaluating data.
 * Deep Learning: Building and training neural networks using Keras and PyTorch, including unsupervised learning techniques.
 * Hands-on Exercises: The tutorial includes exercises to apply learned concepts, encouraging practical implementation.

+#### Sample tests and solutions
+* Test 1 - 4 have sample test that you can expect for data science and ML interviews will solutions.
+Datasets are provided in the repository

+#### Advanced topics
+* Timeseries: Review of timeseries concepts and common packages
+* Python coding challanges: Review of algorithms, applications and commonly asked interview questions